akudemy/about/README.md

 Technologies like Ruby/Go/C++ are also valid, but they occasionally change.
 Do ask, if JS and Python aren't in your toolhouse.

 If you don't have a TopTal account, great, you can make one towards the end of the programme.
 It's easy, and I can guide you through it.

+If you're otherwise unsure about your case, send me an email at matei@akudemy.tech, and we'll sort it out.

 ## Why TopTal?
 Do I have a choice?
 You do have a choice!